 Parties to the European Convention on Human Rights have an obligation to carry out effective investigations into attacks perpetrated against journalists.
-Alerts submitted on the Platform reflect concerns about the cases in which these obligations may not have been met.
+Alerts submitted on the Safety of Journalists Platform reflect concerns about the cases in which these obligations may not have been met.

 “Journalists who investigate and report on corruption, abuse of power and human rights violations are still being killed in Europe today.
 Too often these crimes go unpunished.

 The Safety of Journalists Platform has recorded 24 cases of impunity for murder of journalists across Council of Europe member states.